Saatvik-Lochan/dotfilespp/.config/nvim/ideas.md

 ## Short Tweaks
 - Bind something to closing all windows but the current one
 - Fix quick fix list forward and backward?
+- get the diagnostics to work in the status line...

 ## Interesting
 - ...